tagtogorg/tagtog-doc/API_documents_v1.md

 <div class="one-third-col">
   <p>Response, output=<code>ann.json</code></p>
   <div class="message">
-    In PDF is page is identified with a partId (e.g. s1v1 is for page 1, s2v1 is for page 2, etc.).
+    In PDF each page is identified with a part id (e.g. s1v1 is for page 1, s2v1 is for page 2, etc.).
 In this response, there were no automatic annotations.
   </div>
 <div markdown="1">
 ```json